 goes on to explain that to give voting rights to ‘tramps, paupers, to men who

 must beg, or steal, or starve, is to invoke destruction’.
-That is, if you have a huge

 He